OmiIam/Prime-Edge/replit.md

 ## Overview

 Prime Edge Banking is a modern, full-stack internet banking application built with a clean architecture inspired by corporate banking design.
 The application provides secure user authentication, account management, transaction tracking, and administrative controls for fund management.
+Features a sophisticated abstract logo design that complements the professional dark theme throughout the application.

 ## User Preferences